-Cantilever - A rigid structural element of a building, deck, or walking surface that is anchored at only one end of a support from which it is protruding.
-This excludes roof overhangs that do not have walking surfaces above them.
+Cantilever - A rigid structural element of a building, deck, or walking surface that is anchored at one end of a support from which it protrudes.
+This excludes roof overhangs that do not have a walking surface above them.

-Code - The Code of Ordinances of the Town of Paradise Valley, Arizona in effect as of the date of these Regulations and as may be amended.
+$\underline{\text{Code}}$ - The Code of Ordinances of the Town of Paradise Valley, Arizona in effect as of the date of these Regulations and as may be amended.